Latest News

 The penalties for illegal gun possession can be serious.
 Massachusetts has some of the toughest gun laws in the country.
 It’s critical to get an experienced Massachusetts criminal defense attorney if you’re charged with a gun or firearm offense.
-Call (or text) me today at (617) 295-7500 for a free initial consultation.
+The Law Office of Matthew Peterson is here to help you in legal matters, especially in firearms and gun rights.

 Illegal carrying of a firearm is a felony with a mandatory minimum in Massachusetts.
 Under this provision (MGL ch.
 269, s.10(a)), it is illegal to carry a firearm unless: